There are a few unequivocal, undebatable facts of the gearhead universe:

 It’s time dad followed his own advice: “Work smarter, not harder.”
 Help nudge him in the right direction by giving him an air compressor to power an arsenal of helpful air tools.
-We like this Craftsman 20 Gallon Vertical Air Compressor because it’s powerful enough to work many light-duty air tools, yet compact enough to fit in tight garages.
+For home garages, a compressor with around 20-gallon capacity is perfect because it’s powerful enough to work many light-duty air tools, yet compact enough to fit in tight spaces.

 See also: Air tools